ethbra/team-planetarium/materials/interview notes/Obsidian Vault/Interview Prep/W3 Selenium+.md

 	**As a** user, **I want to** save my pictures **so that I** can view them later

 ## POM vs PageFactory
+The **Page Object Model** is a user-written abstraction of the expected interactions in a webpage. **POMs** feature the elements in a page (buttons, text fields, drop-down menus) and common methods that manipulate those elements.
+The **PageFactory** is a class used to make Page Objects easier and simpler.
+Fields annotated with `@FindBy()` are initialized by the static method `PageFactory.initElements()`